 A lot of people who would back your campaign and have some free time to offer as well do not come forward because they feel it’s going to be a longstanding commitment.
 Maybe the volunteer rallying call you send out is being vague about the time and task you need volunteers for.

 You should provide options for volunteering activities so the interested ones can choose upfront when they could help out.
 Show that it is a limited period activity (volunteer on weekends, volunteer during summer ) or convey the urgency by stating the campaign deadline.
 People are likely to step up for such short-term commitments.

 Have a volunteer management strategy

 Once people show up or inquire about volunteering, you should have a plan ready to engage them.
 A volunteer training and allocation strategy will ensure that all volunteers understand the overall work of the campaign, their place within the grand scheme and the actual task they would participate in.

 There would be different campaign tasks and responsibilities for volunteers.
 Explain to them in training what they are, when those tasks are performed and where the volunteers need to be.
-Some volunteers might have reservations and wish to go for a specific task only.
-Be smart about allocating duties based on their age, ability etc.
+Some volunteers might have reservations.
+Be smart about allocating duties based on their age, ability, etc.